KoffiPot/koffipot.github.io/content/authors/admin/_index.md

 ## About Me

-Joanna Mueller is a researcher at Fraunhofer IOSB.
-Their research interests include robotics and medical engineering.
+Joanna Mueller is a researcher.
+Their research interests include humanoid robotics and medical engineering.